How to Sell Landlocked Property in Texas

 Easements play an important role in selling landlocked property in Texas.
 An easement allows one to utilize someone else’s land for a defined purpose, such as accessing a landlocked property.

 Buyers frequently need to obtain easements from neighbors.
-An attorney can help you obtain these easements, agree on terms, and properly record them.
+An attorney can help you obtain these easements, agree on terms, and correctly record them.
 This protects access rights and increases the property’s appeal to buyers.

 Can Legal Disputes Arise When Selling Landlocked Property?